Für Elise: History

 The score was published in 1867, 40 years after Beethoven's death.
 The discoverer of the piece, Ludwig Nohl, affirmed that the original autograph manuscript, now lost, had the title: "Für Elise am 27 April [1810] zur Erinnerung von L. v.
 Bthvn" ("For Elise on April 27 in memory by L. v.
 Bthvn").
 The music was published as part of Nohl's Neue Briefe Beethovens (New Letters by Beethoven) on pages 28 to 33, printed in Stuttgart by Johann Friedrich Cotta.

 The version of "Für Elise" heard today is an earlier version transcribed by Nohl.
 A revised version from 1822, with drastic changes to the accompaniment, was transcribed from a manuscript by the Beethoven scholar Barry Cooper.
 The most notable difference is that in the first theme, the left-hand arpeggios are delayed by a 16th note.
-There are a few extra bars in the transitional section into the B section; and finally, the rising A minor arpeggio figure comes later in the piece.
-The tempo marking Poco moto is believed to have been on the manuscript Nohl transcribed (now lost).
+There are a few extra bars in the transitional section into the B section.
+The rising A minor arpeggio figure comes later in the piece.
+The tempo marking Poco moto is believed to have been on the manuscript Nohl transcribed, now lost.
 The later version includes the marking Molto grazioso.
 It is believed that Beethoven intended to add the piece to a cycle of bagatelles.

-Whatever the validity of Nohl's edition, an editorial peculiarity of it involves whether the second right-hand note in bar 7, that is, the first note of the three-note upbeat figure that characterizes the main melody, is an E4 or a D4.
-Nohl's score gives E4 in bar 7 but D4 in all parallel passages.
-Many editions change all the figures to beginning with E4 until the final bars, where D4 is used and resolved by adding a C to the final A octave.
+Whatever the validity of Nohl's edition, an editorial peculiarity of it involves whether the second right-hand note in bar 7, that is, the first note of the three-note upbeat figure that characterizes the main melody, is an E_{4} or a D_{4}.
+Nohl's score gives E_{4} in bar 7 but D_{4} in all parallel passages.
+Many editions change all the figures to begin with E_{4} until the final bars, where D_{4} is used and resolved by adding a C to the final A octave.
 But the use of D4 in bar 7 can be traced to a draft Beethoven wrote that is today housed in the Beethoven-Haus Bonn.
-Another point in favor of D4 is that the ascending seventh of the motive in this form is repeated in sequence in bars 9 to 11, which begin the second section of the principal theme.
+Another point in favor of D_{4} is that the ascending seventh of the motive in this form is repeated in sequence in bars 9 to 11, which begin the second section of the principal theme.

 The pianist and musicologist Luca Chiantore argues in his thesis and his 2010 book Beethoven al piano (new Italian edition: Beethoven al pianoforte, 2014) that Beethoven might not have given the piece the form in which we know it today.
 Chiantore suggests that the original signed manuscript, which Nohl claimed to have transcribed, might not have existed.
 On the other hand, Barry Cooper wrote, in a 1984 essay in The Musical Times, that one of two surviving sketches closely resembles the published version.